TanStack/query/docs/framework/react/guides/advanced-ssr.md

 > NOTE: If you encounter a type error while using async Server Components with TypeScript versions lower than `5.1.3` and `@types/react` versions lower than `18.2.8`, it is recommended to update to the latest versions of both.
 Alternatively, you can use the temporary workaround of adding `{/* @ts-expect-error Server Component */}` when calling this component inside another.
 For more information, see [Async Server Component TypeScript Error](https://nextjs.org/docs/app/building-your-application/configuring/typescript#async-server-component-typescript-error) in the Next.js 13 docs.

 > NOTE: If you encounter an error `Only plain objects, and a few built-ins, can be passed to Server Actions.
-Classes or null prototypes are not supported.` make sure that you're **not** passing to queryFn a function reference, instead call the function because queryFn args has a bunch of properties and not all of if would be serializable. see [Server Action only works when queryFn isn't a reference](https://github.com/TanStack/query/issues/6264).
+Classes or null prototypes are not supported.` make sure that you're **not** passing to queryFn a function reference, instead call the function because queryFn args has a bunch of properties and not all of it would be serializable. see [Server Action only works when queryFn isn't a reference](https://github.com/TanStack/query/issues/6264).

 ### Nesting Server Components